littlebunch/fdc-api/README.md

 # gnutdata-api
-Provides query and retrieval REST services for USDA "FoodData Central" datasets.
-You can browse foods for different sources, perform simple searches, access nutrient data for individual foods and obtain lists of foods ordered by nutrient content.
+Provides a REST server to query and retrieve USDA [FoodData Central](https://fdc.nal.usda.gov/data-documentation.html) datasets.
+You can browse foods from different sources, perform simple searches, access nutrient data for individual foods and obtain lists of foods ordered by nutrient content.
 Also included is a utility for loading the USDA csv files into a Couchbase datastore.

 A quick word about Couchbase.
 I've done versions of this API in MySQL, Elasticsearch and Mongo but settled on Couchbase because of [N1QL](https://www.couchbase.com/products/n1ql) and the built-in [full text search](https://docs.couchbase.com/server/6.0/fts/full-text-intro.html) engine.
 I've heard it scales pretty good as well. :) It's also possible without a great deal of effort to implement a MongoDb, ElasticSearch or relational datastore by implementing the ds/DataSource interface for your preferred platform.

 The steps below outline how to go about building and running the applications using Couchbase.
-Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the api/dist path.
+Additional endpoint documentation is provided by a swagger.yaml and a compiled apiDoc.html in the [api/dist](https://github.com/littlebunch/gnutdata-api/tree/master/api/dist) path.
 A docker image for the web server is also available and described below.

 The build requires go version 12.
 If you are using Couchbase, then version 6 or greater is preferred.
 Both the community edition or licensed edition will work.